fluidex/plonkit/README.md

 # generate witness for this circuit
 # another option here is use the snarkjs/circom cli like contrib/process_circom_circuit.sh
-> npx snarkit check . --witness_type bin --backend wasm
+> snarkit2 check . --witness_type bin --backend wasm

 # Generate a snark proof using the universal setup monomial-form SRS